-Thoughtful Quotes by Kate Chopin
+Thoughtful Quotes from the Works of Kate Chopin

-By Skyler Gomez | On May 29, 2017 | Updated May 15, 2020 | Comments (0)
+By Skyler Gomez | On May 29, 2017 | Updated December 24, 2025 | Comments (0)

 Kate Chopin (1850 – 1904) started her writing career with stories for magazines such as Vogue and The Youth Companion.
 She is known to be a foremother of twentieth century feminism and often wrote in a realist perspective, reflecting the setting of her time.
-Here we’ll sample some thoughtful quotes by Kate Chopin, best known for the 1899 short novel The Awakening.

 Chopin went through much loss and hardship in her life and suffered from depression, which also influenced the themes in her work.
 She was quite prolific for some dozen years, producing numerous short stories and two other novels, as well as plays and poems.